cilium/tetragon/docs/content/en/docs/getting-started/execution.md

 💥 exit    default/xwing /usr/bin/curl https://ebpf.io/applications/#tetragon 60
 ```

-The compact exec event contains the event type, the pod name, the binary and the
+The compact execution event contains the event type, the pod name, the binary
-args.
-The exit event will include the return code, in the case of curl `60` above.
+and the args.
+The exit event will include the return code; in the case of the
+`curl` command above, the return code was 60.

-For the complete exec event in JSON format remove the `-o compact` option.
+For the complete execution event in JSON format remove the `-o compact` option
+from the `tetra getevents` command.

 {{< tabpane lang=shel-session >}}
-{{< tab Kubernetes >}}
+{{< tab "Kubernetes (single node)" >}}
 kubectl exec -ti -n kube-system ds/tetragon -c tetragon -- tetra getevents --pods xwing
 {{< /tab >}}
+{{< tab "Kubernetes (multiple nodes)" >}}
+kubectl exec -ti -n kube-system po/<tetragon-pod-name> -c tetragon -- tetra getevents --pods xwing
+{{< /tab >}}
 {{< tab Docker >}}
-docker exec tetragon-container tetra getevents
+docker exec -ti tetragon tetra getevents
 {{< /tab >}}
 {{< /tabpane >}}

-This will include a lot more details related to the binary and event.
-A full example of the above curl is shown here.
+The complete execution event includes a lot more details related to the binary
+and event.
+See below for a full example of the execution event generated by the
-In a Kubernetes environment this will include the Kubernetes metadata include the Pod, Container, Namespaces, and
+`curl` command used above.
+In a Kubernetes environment this will include the
+Kubernetes metadata include the Pod, Container, Namespaces, and Labels, among
-Labels among other useful metadata.
+other useful metadata.

-<details><summary>Process execution event</summary>
+<details><summary>Full output of a process execution event</summary>
 <p>

 ```json